JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 it wisest to secure her silence by falling in with her views, or to force her, by opposing them, to make the motive under which she was acting generally known.
-If he attempted to defend himself, or to deny the facts, she was, in that event, to refer him to ME.
+If he attempted to defend himself, or to deny the facts, she was, in that event, to refer him to _Me_.

 Miss Verinder listened attentively till I had done.
 She then thanked me very prettily for my advice, but informed me at the same time that it